Lakshaya1008/notes-service/README.md

 ### Role-Based Authorization
 - **MEMBER**: Can create, read, and update notes within their tenant
-- **ADMIN**: Has all MEMBER permissions + can delete notes
+- **ADMIN**: Has all MEMBER permissions + can delete notes + can upgrade tenant subscription

+### Role Elevation (Security Design)

+**⚠️ IMPORTANT SECURITY NOTICE:**

+- ✅ **Role elevation is intentionally NOT exposed via public API**
+- ✅ **No endpoint exists to promote MEMBER → ADMIN**
+- ✅ **For testing purposes only:** Users are promoted to ADMIN directly in the database
+- ✅ **In production:** Role management would be handled by internal admin tooling with proper audit trails

+**Why No Public API for Role Changes?**
+- Prevents privilege escalation attacks
+- Separates tenant user management from application registration
+- Production systems use dedicated admin panels with strict access controls
+- Role changes require approval workflows and audit logging

 ### Testing ADMIN Role Functionality

 **Background:**
 - Role management APIs are **intentionally NOT exposed** for security
 - User roles are managed at the database level
-- For testing ADMIN-only features (like DELETE), roles must be updated directly in the database
+- For testing ADMIN-only features (like DELETE and tenant upgrade), roles must be updated directly in the database

 **How to Test ADMIN Authorization:**